Florida Cocaine Addiction Rehab

 - Overdose: Perhaps the most serious immediate risk of using cocaine is overdosing.
 This can happen either intentionally or unintentionally, but either way, it can be deadly.

 It is important to note that crack, a solid crystal form of cocaine that is smoked, is just as dangerous as powdered cocaine.
-Crack is less pure than powdered cocaine, making it cheaper, which is why many are drawn to it.
+Crack is less expensive than powdered cocaine, which is why many are drawn to it.
 Smoking crack also produces a quicker, more intense high than snorting or injecting cocaine.
-While the hit from crack doesn’t last as long as from powdered cocaine, it is more addictive, and its damage is just as lasting.
+While the high from crack doesn’t last as long, it can be more addictive, and its damage is just as lasting.

-The first instinct of someone struggling with addiction is to hide his drug use and deny there is a problem.
+Someone struggling with cocaine addiction may hide their drug use and deny the existence of a problem.
 Denying addiction often delays treatment, and the addiction then becomes stronger.
-If you fear your loved one may be struggling with cocaine addiction, there are a number of symptoms that you should look for.
+If you fear your loved one may be struggling with cocaine addiction, there are several symptoms that you should look for.
 The indicators will be both physical and behavioral and may change with the level of the addiction.
-They include:
+Signs and symptoms of cocaine abuse include:

 - Intense periods of extreme excitement or happiness, followed by intense lows

 - Extreme sensitivity to light, sound, and physical touch

 - Restlessness and inability to focus